101 Ways to Get Healthy!

 Read on and find out how you can live, eat, move, sleep and think healthy.

-This is one of the most important advices you can ever get when it comes to staying healthy.
+This is one of the most important pieces of advice you can ever get when it comes to staying healthy.
 Drinking water every chance you get, or at least every couple of hours.
 Water helps ensure your body systems will keep running smoothly and it also plays a vital role in weight loss.
 So don’t forget to drink up.
 Our formula is ½ your body weight in ounces of water per day.

 2 Your mom was right, never skip breakfast.